 Directed altruistic donation

-Directed altruistic donation is when you offers to donate your kidney or part of your liver to someone you don’t know who needs a transplant.
+Directed altruistic donation is when you offer to donate your kidney or part of your liver to someone you don’t know, who needs a transplant.

 How to become a living donor